scikit-hep/scikit-hep.github.io/pages/developers/nox.md

 We are carefully allowing an exception: [nox][].
 Nox has two strong points that help with the above concerns.
 First, it is very explicit, and even prints what it is doing as it operates.
 Unlike the older tox, it does not have any implicit assumptions built-in.
-Second, it has very elegant build-in support for both virtual and Conda environments.
+Second, it has very elegant built-in support for both virtual and Conda environments.
 This can greatly reduce new contributor friction with your codebase.

-A daily developer is not expected to use nox for simple tasks, like running tests or linting.
+A daily developer is _not_ expected to use nox for simple tasks, like running tests or linting.
 You should _not_ rely on nox to make a task that should be made simple and standard (like building a package) complicated.
 You are not expected to use nox for linting on CI, or often even for testing on CI, even if